Prussian Poland Tour

 Itinerary of the Prussian Poland Tour

 Your arrival.
 Airport pickup and transfer to the hotel.
-Some time to rest after the journey.
+Time to rest after the journey.

-Read more about how to arrive in Poznań by plane.
+Read more about arriving in Poznań by plane.

 In the evening: Welcome dinner in one of the restaurants in Poznań.